Virtual Race Recap: Raptor Run 3K

 Your email address will not be published

-I'm trying to complete a 5K a day runstreak (or walkstreak) this month.
-My aim is to have each 5K (or longer) be some kind of "event", from free online challenges to organized virtual races plus a few DIY runs.
-I posted about the...
+I managed to complete a 5K a day runstreak (or walkstreak) this month, yay me!
+My aim was to have each 5K (or longer) be some kind of "event", from free online challenges...